 Chai is used as the world for ‘tea’ in many countries, derived from the Chinese world for tea, chá

 Masala chai is a type of black tea mixed with sugar and spices including cinnamon, cloves and ginger.

 Darjeeling is a tea from Bengal in India that has a light flowery flavour and is often referred to as the ‘Champagne’ of tea.

-Earl Grey is tea that is flavoured with bergamot, an orange that is grown in Italy and France.
+Earl Grey is a black tea that is flavoured with bergamot, a citrus fruit that is grown in Italy and France.
 It is named after Earl Grey, a British Prime Minister from the 19th century.

 Green tea is one of the four main types of tea, originating in China but now grown in a variety of other different countries including Japan and Korea.
 Drunk without milk, green tea is caffeine-free and has an earthy flavour.
 It can be blended with a variety of different flavours or drank as is.

 As well as fruit teas, teas can also be made with infusions of herbs including peppermint, ginger, chamomile and rosehip.
 Some of these blends are known for their health benefits.

 You might have heard of English breakfast tea, but did you know you can also get Irish breakfast tea?
 It’s slightly stronger and spicier than the traditional English blend.